beatrizmilz/ropensci_reviews/frictionless/review.md

     it instead of `package$resource_names`.

 -   Adding the descriptions to the schema does not seem trivial.
-There is an example with `purrr` package.
+There is an example with the `purrr` package.
 But the example might be not simple to understand if someone is not used to the `purrr` package.

 I\`m talking about this piece of code: